sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

     <!-- border -->![Deployed Project](17-deployed-project.png)

     > You cannot edit released or deployed projects.
 To continue working on your project, you need to select the Editable option from the list of released versions.

-### Set the agent in unattended mode

-You need to create a matching agent attribute at this step.
-Please follow these steps to create an agent attribute in the tenant to add it to your agent and project: [Agent Management Settings to Execute the Process with an Automation](spa-run-agent-settings)

 ### Run the business process